 How do I maintain a Rainwater Soakaway?

-Check and clean all of you guttering on a regular basis, especially after the autumn leaves have come.
+Check and clean all of your guttering on a regular basis, especially after the autumn leaves have come.
 Check and clean the filters in your Rainwater Soakaway system, if you do not have any, install some.

 The soakaway itself is largely left untouched.
-The important thing is to stop the garden waste getting into the soakaway system.
+The important thing is to stop the garden waste from getting into the soakaway system.

-Can I empty Waste Such as Sewage Water from my septic tank into a Rainwater Soakaway ?
+Can I empty Waste Such as Sewage Water from my septic tank into a Rainwater Soakaway?

 No, firstly this is illegal and will result in prosecution if you are found out.
 Secondly, It will clog the drainage system and eventually result in the soakaway failing.